Contents

 My personal opinion on Veritas:

-Veritas can be considered an average enterprise backup solution, to a certain degree – it offers most of the features that one would expect in a similar solution, be it support for plenty of different environments or a variety of features for data security, data backups, etc. The discerning feature of Veritas is its legacy, to a certain degree.
-Veritas as a backup software provider is a very old company, even by this market’s standards – and it managed to accumulate a lot of positive reviews over the years.
-This kind of experience and reputation is what a lot of older and more conservative businesses are looking for – which is why Veritas still has plenty of clients and gets newer ones on a regular basis.
-Veritas also has a number of very specific shortcomings, such as the lack of proper LTO tape support as backup storage, which can be a massive detriment for specific users.
+Veritas can be considered an average enterprise backup solution, to a certain degree: it offers most of the features that one would expect in a similar solution, be it support for many different environments or a variety of features for data security, data backups, etc. The distinguishing feature of Veritas is, to a certain degree, its legacy.
+Among backup software providers, Veritas is a very old company, even by this market’s standards – and it has accumulated many Many older and more cnoservative businesses hope to have Veritas’s experience and reputation, which is why Veritas still has plenty of clients and gains newer ones on a regular basis.
+Veritas also has several very specific shortcomings, such as the lack of proper LTO tape support as backup storage, which can be a massive detriment for specific users.

 NAKIVO

-Nakivo Backup & Replication is another competitor on the list that is developed by a much larger company in general.
-Their backup solution is reliable, fast and can work with both cloud and physical environments, offering enterprise-grade data protection and a whole package of other features.
-Some of these features are: file recovery on-demand, incremental backup for different platforms, low backup size, impressive overall performance – and all of that is packed in a nice and easy-to-use UI.
+Nakivo Backup & Replication is another competitor on the list that is developed by a much larger company.
+Its backup solution is reliable, fast, and can work with both cloud and physical environments, offering enterprise-grade data protection and a whole package of other features.
+Some of these features are: file recovery on-demand, incremental backup for different platforms, low backup size, impressive overall performance, all of which is packageed in an easy-to-use UI.

 Customer ratings: